EutechCybernetic/lucy-pro-documentation/jsmodule.md

 Provide a name for the module.
 This name will be what you use to reference the module in your code.

 {% hint type="note" %}
-    Modules are referenced using code/require()  so make sure you choose a "require-friendly" name {% endhint %}
+    Modules are referenced using `require()`  so make sure you choose a "require-friendly" name {% endhint %}

 Give a description and then at the bottom select the file or drag it in to upload it.

 ## Structuring Modules
 Javascript has a few ways in which modules can be built and exposed.
-For Lucy, the way to do it is by using the  code/exports dictionary in your code.
+For Lucy, the way to do it is by using the  `exports` dictionary in your code.

 A sample module: